Install Oracle

 Install Oracle Database - Step 6

 Step 7.
-The installer shows you the summary of the information such as global settings, database information, etc. You need to review the information and click the install button if everything is fine.
+The installer displays a summary of the information, including global settings and database details.
+You need to review the information and click the install button if everything is fine.

 Install Oracle Database - Step 7